Reds look to banish the blues on Black

 Jersey squad v Leinster 'A' - British & Irish Cup, Pool

-5, Saturday December 6th, St Peter - k-o 3pm
+5, Saturday December 6th, St Peter - k-o 3pm - [see the

 squad in video form HERE]